jangita/docker-raspbian-temp/README.md

     }
 ```

-The temperature is in millidegrees C (millionth of a degree Celcius)  so divide by 1000 to give you degrees C and do the nessesary to convert to degrees F or Kelvin if you are feeling scientific 😎
+The temperature is in millidegrees C  milli = thousandths of a degree Celcius - Thanks!
+French!) so divide by 1000 to give you degrees C and do the nessesary to convert to degrees F or Kelvin if you are feeling scientific 😎

 ## Contributing